dr-dobermann/srvbus/ms/README.md

 ## Putting messages to the server

 To put messages `PutMessages` method of MessageServer should be invoked.
 Current realization doesn't provide direct queues management.
 When messages are putting into the server, the name of queue should be given.
 If there is no queue with the given name, then the new queue will be created.
+If event server is given while message server creation, then `NEW_QUEUE_EVT` will fired.

 When messages are putting into the queue, the sender id of these messages should be provided.

 `PutMessages` consumes variadic number of messages and all of them are storing into the same queue in the FIFO order.

+if event server is present then after message registration in the queue new `NEW_MSG_EVT` will fired.

 ## Getting messages from the server